Recognizing Alzheimer’s Disease

 The doctor may call for a blood test in cases where there’s a family history of early-onset Alzheimer’s.
 To date, genetic testing offers diagnostic value only in cases of early-onset familial Alzheimer’s disease.
 Searching for genetic mutations in individuals who do not have a strong family history of Alzheimer’s and who did not show symptoms before age 65 is fruitless.
 The test for the ApoE genotype can increase diagnostic confidence somewhat, but it isn’t recommended for screening purposes.

-Adapted with permission from A Guide to Alzheimer’s Disease, a special health report published by Harvard Health Publications.
+Adapted with permission from A Guide to Coping with Alzheimer’s Disease, a special health report published by Harvard Health Publications.